brittonf/ficswebclient/README.md

 ### This is a web client for the Free Internet Chess Server (FICS)

 ##### After cloning repository, go into it and then do:
+npm init
-npm install express socket.io telnet-client pegjs
+npm install body-parser mithril nodemon webpack webpack-cli express socket.io telnet-client pegjs --save

 ##### Do this once and then anytime pegjs/fics_parser.peg.js or pegjs/moves_parser.peg.js is changed
 cd pegjs && ./buildweb